apiobuild/docs/content/docs/apps/chopin/troubleshoot/index.md

 ### Can I manually type in orders?

-Rather than manually typing in orders, we recommend you place another order from your Chopin store.
+We don't recommend to.
+Rather than manually typing in orders, we suggest you place another order from your Chopin store.
 So you can make sure to have a unique order number data for every order.

 {{< alert icon="⚠️" text="Do not copy and paste a previous order, as the order number will then duplicate.
 This will create confusion when analyzing order data." >}}